QuilibriumNetwork/docs/docs/discover/05-gas-fees-and-dynamic-fee-market-on-quilibrium.md

-# Gas fees and dynamic fee market on Quilibrium
+# Gas Fees and Dynamic Fee Market on Quilibrium

 Quilibrium’s gas fee system is built around a **dynamic fee market** that adapts to network usage.
 Fees are calculated based on three key factors: